open-xchange/appsuite-middleware/documentation/administration/usercopy_tool.md

 =============================

 * A target context must exist upfront.
-* Each copied folder and item incl. the user onject itself get assigned new unique IDs within the target context.
+* Each copied folder and item including the user object itself get assigned new unique IDs within the target context.
 * The primary email account is not touched at all but user-specific access properties are copied over.
 I.e. the copied user accesses the very same primary email account as the source user.
 * Data of any feature not mentioned in this document is typically not preserved.
 Anything that is not explicitely mentioned as being preserved under "Copied Data" is currently out of scope for the tool.